Bale, Bale, Oromia, Ethiopia

 Shrine / Blessed Town · Islamic · 13th Century

-Dirre Sheikh Hussein is a blessed town in the Bale Zone of the Oromia Region.
-It is named after Sheikh Hussein, a 13th-century Muslim saint who introduced Islam to the Sidamo people.
-The town is a major site of visitation, attracting tens of thousands of visitors twice a year.
-It is known for its beautiful white shrines and domes.
+Dirre Sheikh Hussein is a historic town in the Bale Zone of the Oromia Region.
+It is named after Sheikh Hussein, a 13th-century Muslim religious figure who introduced Islam to the Sidamo people.
+The town attracts tens of thousands of visitors twice a year and is known for its beautiful white shrines and domes.

 Construction: 13th Century – Ongoing